 In this section, the college is asking you to indicate your intended career choice and level of education you hope to achieve.

 It’s okay to select that you are unsure.
 Here you should also be strategic about your choice.
 For example, if you choose that your career interest is to be an engineer, then you should have excellent grades in math and science courses.
 Otherwise, this will be considered with your application.
 Whatever you choose, puts you in a more specialized pool.
 If you have an interest in something more obscure for the particular college, it may boost your chances.

 A common question that students ask is, “…can I add activities from middle school?”
-Generally the answer is no, for one and done school year activities.
-However, if you started an activity during middle school or earlier, and it has developed into a special talent that you still do, such as tennis or piano, then it it OK to include start dates before high school.
-In fact, this shows colleges that you dedicated yourself to many years of training, practice, and development.
+Generally, the answer is no, for one and done school year activities.
+However, suppose you started an activity during middle school or earlier and developed it into a unique talent that you still do, such as tennis or piano.
+In that case, it is OK to include start dates before high school.
+This shows colleges that you dedicated yourself to many years of training, practice, and development.

 In all the activities that you report, you want to show these three things: